Personal values are like guiding lights that bring out the best of our humanity. One of the most widely-known values of all is the Golden Rule.

 The world needs you.
 The question now is, how do you see yourself playing a part in this simple shift to love and happiness that can transform the world?

-If you value the Golden Rule, we invite you to joins us and make the celebration of love a vital part of your daily life.
+If you value the Golden Rule, we invite you to join us and make the celebration of love a vital part of your daily life.

 And remember: